 Step 4: Choose A Sync Method

-For your source, pick one of our three syncing methods to use in order to integrate with your system.
+For your source, pick one of our four syncing methods to use in order to integrate with your system.
 If you start one method and realize it's not the best option for you, you can always come back to this page and choose another one.

 Where do I go next?